 The company website describes it as 'a great opportunity for people from all walks of life to achieve their dreams'.
 If you are looking for financial freedom then they say 'Primerica is the company that can help you discover that freedom'.
 While this all sounds very positive, they haven't told us anything about how you can make money with Primerica.

-We were able to find a copy of the 2010 Primerica New Recruit Manual, which gave us a better idea of how the business works.
-This has not been supplied directly by Primerica, so we can not confirm if it is still valid and unedited.
+The remaining 7 minutes of video which we didn't watch, might have given us more useful information, but we'll never know.
+We decided instead, to read through a copy of the 2010 Primerica New Recruit Manual, which outlines how the business works.
+This has not been supplied directly by Primerica, so we can not confirm if it is still valid and in it's original unedited format.

 From this manual, we can see that Primerica focuses on providing clients with three key services, which are: